blakehllwy/blakehllwy/README.md

 ## Objective

 My studies at WGU have given me the ambition to put my knowledge to use in the real world.
-I am seeking opportunities to gain experience, such as an internship, to further my self-improvement in the field.
+I am seeking opportunities to gain experience to further my self-improvement in the field.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]